tigitz/php-spellchecker/README.md

 ## Global

 - [ ] Add a CLI that could do something like `vendor/bin/php-spellchecker "misspell" Languagetools EchoHandler --lang=en_US`
-- [ ] Add asynchronous mechanism to spell checkers.
+- [ ] Add asynchronous mechanism to spellcheckers.
 - [ ] Make some computed misspelling properties optional to improve performance for certain use cases (e.g., lines and offset in `LanguageTools`).
-- [ ] Add a language mapper to manage different representations across spell checkers.
+- [ ] Add a language mapper to manage different representations across spellcheckers.
 - [ ] Evaluate `strtok` instead of `explode` to parse lines of text, for performance.
 - [ ] Evaluate `MutableMisspelling` for performance comparison.
 - [ ] Wrap `Webmozart/Assert` library exceptions to throw PHP-Spellchecker custom exceptions instead.